karenkuang37/MyoManager/README.md

 **MyoManager** is a R toolbox for reading, visualizing, and analyzing microscopy images focused on muscle stem cells in their native microenvironment — the muscle tissue niche.
-Specifically, three areas of analysis will be implemented: cell counting (by counting \#nuclei), nuclei morphology (by extracting quantitative shape/size features of segmented objects from image data), and signal co-localization (under construction).
+Specifically, these analysis tools will be implemented: cell counting (by counting #nuclei), nuclei morphology (by extracting quantitative shape/size features of segmented objects from image data), and signal co-localization (work in progress).
 While muscle stem cells are well characterized in literature, imaging these characteristics is a laborious task for researchers, the goal of this tool is to automate image analysis of hard-to-distinguish structures in muscle stem cells and provided better insight into their biology and behaviors.

 Bio-image analysis is not novel to the R environment.
 Packages like **EBImage** contain a wide assortment of processing functions.
 However